-I'd scroll through my newsfeed seeing articles & quotes about the power of being grateful, and think *barf* what a load of hocus pocus.
+I'd scroll through my newsfeed seeing articles & quotes about the power of being grateful, and think that's kinda hocus locus.

 Sure I was grateful for my life, but I didn't think it was important to talk about AND think about just HOW grateful I am all of the time.

 I was like "come on people!"

 The other day in The KICK-ASS Stepmom Community, I asked the group what their major "Stepfamily Stressors" are.
 I wanted to get a feel for where everyone was at.
 One of the stepmoms tagged me, and said "Jamie, I'd love to hear what your biggest stepfamily stressor is".